Everest Base Camp Trek

 |01-Sept-2020||12 Days||Available||USD 1399 Per Person|

-Everest Base Camp Trek is one of the most popular and world highest adventure foot walk journey in Nepal.
-The Mount Everest base camp is a dream place and while most of the mountain lovers want to visit the Everest Base camp.
-Everest Base Camp Short Package Trek enters into through the world heritage Sagarmatha national park, the old largest Tengboche monastery, Khumbu icefall, Kalapathar vantage point, and world’s highest Khumbu Glacier and particular view of Everest.
+Everest Base Camp Trek is one of the most popular and world highest adventure trip in Nepal.
+The Mount Everest base camp is a prominent place although a lot of the mountain hikers want to visit the Everest Base camp.
+Short Everest Base Camp Trek enters into through the world heritage Sagarmatha national park, the old largest Tengboche monastery, Khumbu icefall, Kalapathar vantage point, and world’s highest Khumbu Glacier and particular view of Everest.
 We ensure to all trekkers that without acute mountain sickness could be complete the EBC trek.
-The two days acclimatized will help to adjust the high Himalaya and make confident to walk on the high altitude.
+The two days acclimatized will help to adjust the high altitude and make confident to walk on the high altitude.

 The Itinerary and cost of the Everest Base Camp Trek suitable and acceptable for all trekkers all over the world.
 Being the world’s highest mountain Everest is itself well known for mountaineering whereas this region is also quite famous among the trekkers too.
 The authentic culture of the Sherpa, high landscape, and their phenomenon to preserve it is the most amazing fact of the 14 Days Everest Base Camp Trek.
 The Everest base camp lies on the height of the 5364 m from the sea level.
 So, the trekkers should be in good health rather than making the unfinished trip.
 Not heavy exercises but daily walking habits and simple exercise are enough to adopt the walking trek in Nepal.